svhawkins/B-Minor-Compiler/README.txt

 	array [3] array [30 - 2] integer, the associated sizes remain with their subtypes.

 	this also means type_create gets an updated signature.

+3. difficulty: integrating the semantic types with the parser why it was difficult: I did NOT #include all the necessary files and LINK them with any executable/.c file that used the parser/semantic types after implementing and testing them.
+   (that is, linker was yelling at me because test_parse executable had undefined references to factory
+    functions because it was now included in the grammar, which was not the case when the parser and its test code was only a validator)

+   several hours were wasted figuring it out :/.

 tests that are overdue: